Faranio/Face_Recognition/README.md

 # Face_Recognition
 Face Recognition for CPR of Prosecutor's General Office

-design.ui:

-  File which is made by Qt Designer on Python and gives the main window of the desktop application.

-IDwindow.ui:

-  File which is made by Qt Designer on Python and gives the window for One-To-One algorithm, when this button is clicked in the main window.

 MainWindow.py:

   Python file that has the code for the design of main window and can be executed (converted from design.ui).